lu7did/OrangeThunder/README.md

 ### socat

+This library is used to allow the implementation of a virtual serial port enabling the operation thru CAT commands from a program executing in the same machine (i.e. WSJTX or FLDIGI) and with some modifications from a different machine.

 ### F5OEO's librpitx

 A modified version of librpitx (iqdmasync.h) is contained in this package and needed to successfully compile the proyect.